quynhbn98/SQL/01 - Nearest transport mark/README.md

 - The logic is described as above image:
     - A,B,C arrived at X at the same time, and all three should be transported to Y
     - D also arrived at X and should be transported to Y, we don't care when D arrived at X
-    - As Dis the first transported after T, so it is "the mark" - A, B, C should be transported before or at that mark
+    - As D is the first transported after T, so it is "the mark" - A, B, C should be transported before or at that mark
 - Based on that logic:
     - A & B is transported on time
     - C is late